Shared Wisdom, Separate Lives

 What does art mean to me?

-Art isn’t just a form of way that I can get into college, it’s something that allows me to show my creativity and finally allow my creativity lead the way instead of always thinking logically or following something that was “instructed to me”.
-Its a choice by my ownselves that I can pick and do freely.
-I love realting music to my art pieces that lets me to continue working and relive the memories that I made with my friends.
+Art isn’t just a way for me to get into college; it’s something that allows me to show my creativity and finally let my creativity lead the way instead of always thinking logically or following something that was “instructed to me”.
+It's a choice we make ourselves, one we can make freely.
+I love relating music to my art pieces, which lets me continue working and relive the memories that I made with my friends.